Brisbane is a beautiful city known for its laidback culture, enviable sunshine and proximity to azure waters, stunning beaches and diverse wildlife.

 The Rustic Breaky is also very popular.
 The homemade hashbrowns are delightfully fluffy, whilst the roasted pumpkin and tomato jam is a healthy addition.

-Also note: As dusk falls, Cicada turns into a buzzing Brisbane bar perfect for after-work drinks in the CBD, complete with everything you need to unwind (from top-shelf spirits and an extensive wine list to local craft beers and interesting cocktails).
+Also note: As dusk falls, Cicada turns into a buzzing Brisbane bar.
+It’s the perfect spot for after-work drinks in the CBD, complete with everything you need to unwind (from top-shelf spirits and an extensive wine list to local craft beers and interesting cocktails).

 There’s nothing better than a quirky breakfast and Billykart is the reigning champion when it comes to unique and creative dishes.

-With two innovative and buzzing restaurants in West End and Annerley, both take traditional breakfast ingredients and combine them with new and exciting flavours, resulting in some of the most celebrated dishes in the city.
+Billykart has two innovative and buzzing restaurants in West End and Annerley.
+Both take traditional breakfast ingredients and combine them with new and exciting flavours.
+The result is some of the most celebrated dishes in the city.

 So the next time you feel like fried eggs, go to Billykart and try them with a side of bacon, prawns and crispy noodles.